abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 #### log\(...messages: any\[\]\)

-Log one ore more message to console
+This method logs a message

 ```typescript
 UtilsService.log('your message')